-This report presents the mid-year review of the FY 2017 Adopted Budget and an update to the General Fund Ten-Year Plan for Committee consideration and comment before presentation to the full City Council.
+This report presents the mid-year review of the FY 2017 adopted budget and provides an update to the General Fund Ten-Year Plan.
 The review analyzes revenues and expenditures through the midpoint of the 2017 fiscal year (December 31, 2016), presents proposed changes, and projects year-end results based on current trends and data.
 While staff considers the entire City budget in its mid-year review, this report focuses primarily on the General Fund.